 The budget you set months ago could be a little messy by now.
 With summer fun right around the corner, it’s important to take a serious look at your finances and set limits for yourself.
 Spring is an ideal time to identify areas of overspending, over-budgeting and any other financial miscues that need straightening up.

-Our website offers a personal budget planner to help you balance your monthly expenses.
+Our website offers a personal budget calculator to help you balance your monthly expenses.
 It is a fast and easy way to see exactly how much you spend each month and where you can cut costs.

 To help you get started, here is a common list of bills and expenses: